Collapse Wasn’t Inevitable: We Locked Ourselves Out of Evolution

 This recursive self-integration, like Recursive Self-Improvement in AI, is double-edged: it can lead to spirals of growth and healing, or — if the feedback is negative and unintegrated — entrench us in maladaptive, collapsing loops.
 Our choices in how we attend, relate, and reflect shape both present and future biology as well as collective evolutionary possibility.

-If the brain is the original recursively self-improving system, then the question becomes: what happens when that recursive loop is fed trauma instead of safety?
+In light of the above, it is imperative to ask, if the brain is the original recursively self-improving system, what happens when that recursive loop is fed trauma instead of safety?
 This takes us directly to the split path our species faces.

 Part 3: The Recursive Loop of Trauma and Choice